orizens/orizens.com/src/pages/blog/2016-02-05-angular-2-attribute-directive-creating-an-infinite-scroll-directive.md

 }
 ```

-The &#8220;**infiniteScrollDistance**" property is expected to be set from outside the directive, as an attribute api.
-The same goes for the &#8220;**scroll**" event, which will trigger a function that is bind from outside.
+The "**infiniteScrollDistance**" property is expected to be set from outside the directive, as an attribute api.
+The same goes for the "**scroll**" event, which will trigger a function that is bind from outside.
 This means, that we'll use this directive like so:

 ```typescript
 <div class="search-results"